Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes: Accelerated convergence rates for FW with open-loop step-sizes

-Traditionally, to prove accelerated convergence rates for FW with line search or short-step, the geometry of the feasible region, curvature assumptions on the objective function, and information on the location of the unconstrained optimum are exploited, see, e.g., \citet{levitin1966constrained, demianov1970approximate, guelat1986some, garber2015faster}.
-In this paper, we show that a similar approach leads to acceleration results for FW with open loop step-size rules, however, requiring a different proof technique as FW with open loop step-size rules is not monotonous in the primal gap.
-We first present the blueprint via the setting when the unconstrained optimum of $f$ is in the relative interior of the feasible region $\cC$ and the objective function $f$ satisfies \eqref{eq:heb}.
+Traditionally, to prove accelerated convergence rates for FW with line-search or short-step, the geometry of the feasible region, curvature assumptions on the objective function, and information on the location of the optimal solution are exploited \citep{levitin1966constrained, demianov1970approximate, guelat1986some, garber2015faster}.
+A similar approach leads to acceleration results for FW with open-loop step-sizes, however, requiring a different proof technique as FW with open-loop step-sizes is not monotonous in primal gap.
+Here, we introduce the proof blueprint used to derive most of the accelerated rates in this paper via the setting when the objective $f$ satisfies \eqref{eq:heb} and the minimizer of $f$ is in the relative interior of the feasible region $\cC$.

-Our approach for proving accelerated convergence rates is based on bounding the FW Gap to counteract the error accumulated from the right-hand term in \eqref{eq:start_progress_bound}.
+Our goal is to bound the FW gap to counteract the error accumulated from the right-hand term in \eqref{eq:start_progress_bound}.
 More formally, we prove the existence of $\phi > 0$, such that there exists an iteration $\fwt \in \N$ such that for all iterations $t\geq \fwt$ of FW, it holds that